dgheig/API-2021-HTTP-Infra/README.md

     * `express-app.localhost`:  An access to a server made with express (the one available at `res-http.localhost/api/student`)
     * `wordpress.localhost`: A wordpress server as a mere example for the reverse proxy

-* This step re-use the images generated on step 1 and 2.
+* This step re-uses the images generated on step 1 and 2.
 They must have been built beforehand.
 * We used `*.localhost` domains to avoid dealing with DNS and updating configuration files.
-* This is NOT possible to prevent access to containers from host by just using Docker.
-The containers are using interfaces on the host machine. **BUT** the browsers have a same-origin-policy which prevent cross-origin-resource-sharing, i.e. fetch data from another source than the current page's one.
+* It is NOT possible to prevent access to containers from host by just using Docker.
+The containers are using interfaces on the host machine. **BUT** the browsers have a same-origin-policy which prevents cross-origin-resource-sharing, i.e. fetching data from another source than the current page's one.
   But, on Windows and Mac using Docker-Desktop, docker is run in a virtual machine.
-In this case, the services are not available from the host directly without using a port forward.
+In this case, the services are not available from the host directly without using  port forwarding.
 * Docker networks have their own dns resolution, we do not need to use static ip adresses and can use hostnames instead.
-This allow us to have 2 or more proxypass for the same host using `aliases`  to have multiple domains for each host.
+This allows us to have 2 or more proxypasses for the same host using `aliases`  to have multiple domains for each host.
 * The apache static configuration will have to be updated manually each time a network change is made (change of ip/hostname, adding/removing service/replicas, ...)